|

 on Energized Equipment Diagnostics Only

-Work on energized electrical equipment for the purposes of diagnostics is permitted without an EEWP provided appropriate safe work practices and PPE are used, in accordance with articles 110 and 130 of NFPA 70E.
+Work on energized electrical equipment for the purposes of diagnostics is permitted without an EEWP provided appropriate safe work practices and PPE are used, in accordance with NFPA 70E.
+Work is allowed with the above training list complete and the following requirements:

 · Demonstration of satisfactory understanding (to person authorizing the work) of the following:

-o Experience with the equipment to be serviced.
+o Experience with the equipment to be serviced

-o Proper selection and use of tools and equipment.
+o Proper selection and use of tools and equipment

-o Proper use of precautionary techniques.
+o Proper use of precautionary techniques

-o Selection and use of appropriate PPE for the voltage and arc flash rating of the equipment to be serviced.
+o Selection and use of appropriate PPE for the voltage and arc flash rating of the equipment to be serviced

-o Knowledge of safe retrieval techniques for persons coming into contact with electricity.
+o Knowledge of safe retrieval techniques for persons coming into contact with electricity

-o Use of Work Control Documents.
+· Use of Work Control Documents

 · Work must be approved and authorized